Student Loan Bankruptcy

-- Low income net of expenses.
-The borrower’s medical and disability-related expenses may be so high as to make repaying the student loans unaffordable, even if the borrower’s income exceeds 150\% of the poverty line.
+- The borrower’s medical and disability-related expenses may be so high as to make repaying the student loans unaffordable, even if their income exceeds 150% of the poverty line

-- Borrower does not qualify for TPD discharge.
-The borrower might not satisfy the requirements for a total and permanent disability discharge, such as the poverty line earned income restriction during the post-discharge monitoring period, but still be unable to afford to repay the student loans.
+- The borrower might not satisfy the requirements for a total and permanent disability discharge, such as the poverty line earned income restriction during the post-discharge monitoring period, but still be unable to afford to repay the student loans

-- Excessive debt.
-The borrower’s total debt may be so high as to make the payments unaffordable, even if borrower maximized income and minimized other expenses.
+- The borrower’s total debt may be so high as to make the payments unaffordable, even if borrower maximized income and minimized other expenses

-- Borrower not eligible for income-driven repayment.
-Federal Parent PLUS loan borrowers are not eligible for income-driven repayment, except for a narrow loophole allowing a Federal Parent PLUS loan to be eligible for income-contingent repayment (ICR) if it is included in a Federal Direct Consolidation Loan.
-ICR might not reduce the loan burden enough to make the loan payments affordable, especially for senior citizens on fixed income.
+- Federal Parent PLUS loan borrowers are not eligible for income-driven repayment, except for a loophole allowing a Federal Parent PLUS loan to be eligible for income-contingent repayment (ICR) if it is included in a Federal Direct Consolidation Loan

 Many private student loans do not offer a disability discharge and most do not offer income-driven repayment.
 This may open the door to bankruptcy discharge of private student loans when the borrower is totally and permanently disabled or has low income with no prospects for increasing income.